Egyptian Museum: Access to the museum and entry

-The museum is located in the heart of Cairo, on the northern side of Tahrir Square (Downtown).
-It is accessible by public transportation, private cars with parking available at the multi-story Tahrir parking lot, or the easier option of using the metro, exiting at Sadat Station, which directly overlooks Tahrir Square.
+The museum is on the northern side of Tahrir Square in downtown Cairo.
+It is accessible by public transportation and by car, with parking at the multi-story Tahrir lot; the nearest metro stop is Sadat Station, on Tahrir Square.
 The museum is open daily from 9:00 AM to 7:00 PM, with special hours on Fridays from 9:00 AM to 11:00 AM and from 1:30 PM to 7:00 PM.
-Photography is not allowed inside the museum due to the negative effects of camera flashes on the small artifacts' colors.
-However, personal photography is permitted for a fee of 50 EGP for both Egyptians and foreigners, except in the Hall of the Golden Mask and the Royal Mummy Halls.
-Occasionally, free photography is allowed on specific days to encourage tourism and increase visitors to the museum.
-Visitors can also rent an audio guide inside the museum for 25 EGP, providing detailed information about the displayed artifacts.
+Flash photography is prohibited to protect the artifacts' colors.
+Personal photography is permitted for a fee of 50 EGP, except in the Hall of the Golden Mask and the Royal Mummy Halls, and is occasionally free on designated days.
+Audio guides are available for 25 EGP.

 Sale room for antiquities

 The Department of Antiquities (Service d'Antiquités Egyptien) operated a sale room (Salle de ventes) in the Egyptian Museum in Cairo from 1902 in room 56 on the ground floor, where original ancient Egyptian artworks and other original artefacts were sold.
 In addition, until the 1970s, dealers or collectors could bring antiquities to the Cairo Museum for inspection on Thursdays, and if museum officials had no objections, they could pack them in ready-made boxes, have them sealed and cleared for export.
 Many objects now held in private collections or public museums originated here.
 After years of debate about the strategy for selling the antiquities, the sale room was closed in November 1979.